creek-service/basic-kafka-streams-demo/docs/_demo/01-intro.md

 title: Basic Kafka Streams demo
 permalink: /
 layout: single
-toc: false
 ---

 Build and test a single Kafka Streams based microservice, introducing the core of Creek's functionality.

-The service consumes an input Kafka topic, performs a simple transformation on each record, and produces the result to an output topic.
+The service consumes a Kafka topic, performs a simple transformation on each record, and produces the result to another topic.

 ## Features covered